ThomasBaumkircher/ITP_Kochrezepte/src/backend/LOG.md

 - [ ] Implement backend route tests
     - Problem: Monkeypatch package is broken and cannot be installed
 - [X] Finish Microsoft OAuth2 implementation in frontend

+## 2025-03-03
+- [ ] Implement backend route tests
+    - Wait for fix on monkeypatch install
+- [ ] Help Julian with frontend implementation